 Decorating your home for the holidays can be enjoyable.
 However, frustration can settle in quickly after plugging in a string of lights only to see half of them lit up or none at all.

-If your lights aren’t working properly here are some possible some reasons why:
+If your lights aren’t working properly, here are some possible reasons why:

 • A loose or missing bulb.
-Usually when a bulb burns out, the remainder of the lights will stay on because electricity still flows through them.
-However, if a bulb is missing or not tightly in it’s socket, they may not light up.
+Usually, when a bulb burns out, the remainder of the lights will stay on because electricity still flows through them.
+However, if a bulb is missing or not tightly in its socket, it may not light up.
 Examine your lights to see if any bulbs are missing.

 • Damaged wiring.
-If none of the bulbs are missing in your string of lights, it’s likely the wiring may be damaged.
+If none of the bulbs are missing from your string of lights, it’s likely the wiring may be damaged.
 Damage can occur due to:

 Excessive pulling during set up or take down.
 Let’s face it, taking the tree down isn’t as much fun.
 Therefore, more excessive pulling may occur resulting in damage.